ggouws/HPC_RNAseq/README.md

   <br>
   <font size="4"><b>2.5) Accessing the molecolb priority queue/partition</b></font>
   <br>

   These scripts are written to launch the jobs using the _molecolb_ priority queue/partition.
 Contact one of the NEOF Bioinformatics Team to check whether you have or to grant you access.
+You could also use the general *sheffield* partition.
+One of the team will gladly give you instructions for modifying the submission scripts to do this.
   <br>

   <font size="4"><b>2.6) Running scripts on the HPC cluster</b></font>
   <br>

-  To add our job to the job scheduler, we would submit the shell scripts using 'qsub' (don't do this its simply an example).
+  To add our job to the job scheduler, we would submit the shell scripts using 'sbatch' (don't do this; it's simply an example).

   ```
-  ## EXAMPLE, DON'T RUN
+  ## EXAMPLE - DON'T RUN
   sbatch scripts/example_script.sh
   ```